blackberry/BlackBerry-Communication-Services-Examples/SoftPhone/README.md

 # SoftPhone for iOS

-This directory contains the Swift implementation of a SoftPhone sample applicaiton.
-The app demonstrates how voice and video calling can be integrated into your application using the Spark Communications SDK.
-This example builds on the [Quick Start Swift](../QuickStartSwift/README.md) example that demonstrates how you can authenticate with the SDK using the [Identity Provider](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/html/identityManagement.html) of your application.
+The SoftPhone example application is a Swift application that demonstrates how voice and video calling can be integrated into your application using the BlackBerry Spark Communications Services SDK.
+This example builds on the [Quick Start Swift](../QuickStartSwift/README.md) example.

 <p align="center">
 <br>